michael-s-downs/thethingineed/README.md

 ##### Compose config files `src/compose/`
 ###### Compose templates `/templates/**.json`
 In these files, the actions steps to execute by the compose module are stored in json format.
 The different actions that can be executed are:

 **Retrieve**

-This is to retrieve indexed documents based on a query.
+This action is to retrieve indexed documents based on a query.
 This is the most important action, and it is the one that will define our entry.
 In most cases, there should always be a retrieval that will usually be the first step of the flow.
 Once the search results are obtained in the format defined by the data model: By defauld, 1 streamlist with several streamchunk segments, other actions can be applied to them.
 It is also possible to store the chunks in different streamlists within the streambatch.
 An example json template:
 ```json
 {
     "action": "retrieve",